rvarttinen/style-converter/README.md

   ```

 ## Usage
-There are two ways to use this lib, fom the command line or programmatically.
+There are two ways to use this lib, f¨rom the command line or programmatically.

 Running the tool from the commandline:
 ```